exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_parameters.rst

 General SQLAlchemy Parameters
 -----------------------------

-The table below lists parameters used in the :ref:`instance_url`.
+The table below lists parameters used in the :ref:`connection_specification`.

 .. list-table::
    :header-rows: 1